LaKing/piplayer/README.md

 # piplayer
-A tiny script to play looped video after powering on the default noobs PI
+A tiny script to play looped video after powering on the default noobs raspberry PI